kcmbonu15/Adult-Income-Prediction/README.md

-#Building Predictive Modelling  exercise
+#Building Predictive Modelling for Income predictions
 ===================

-This is a Hand on execise of a predictive modelling using R and Python
+This is written in  R Scripts Language

 * Hypothesis generation
 * Data exploration